-I can’t say I’ve always been God-directed but I think I didn’t realize that God was directed me until I realized I was God’s property.
+I can’t say I’ve always been God-directed, but I think I didn’t realize that God was directed me until I realized I was God’s property.
 I grew into the knowledge of being God-directed as a choirboy at St. Cyprian’s where came into the wonder of the power of the glory of God.

-I’ve always heard God’s voice and been grateful He speaks to me in language and voice l understand.
+I’ve always heard God’s voice and been grateful He speaks to me in language, and voice l understand.
 I believe God comes to us where we are rather than us to trying to get to him.
 He makes sure the information we need to have is at a level that we can understand.

 Since I was that child at St. Cyprian’s, I’ve allowed the voice of God to guide my life as I later would teach my children to do.
-But it wasn’t until I was much older that I really understood what it meant to be God’s property and destined to do His work and will.
+But it wasn’t until I was much older that I understood what it meant to be God’s property and destined to do His work and will.

 My Summer of 1967 Epiphany

-I’m certain some of that understanding came early during the period of history now called “The Long Hot Summer of 1967” when I witnessed Boston police brutalizing pregnant welfare rights protestors in the Grove Hall area of my city.
+I’m sure some of that understanding came early during the period of history now called “The Long Hot Summer of 1967” when I witnessed Boston police brutalizing pregnant welfare rights protestors in the Grove Hall area of my city.

 I realized then my art gift was owned by God and I had to do work that reflected the teachings of Christ that I learned as a child.
-My work needed to be an act of social justice; it had to address oppression, injustice, impoverishment, abuse and other issues that Jesus addressed when the walked this earth in a man’s body while fully God.
+My work needed to be an act of social justice; it had to address oppression, injustice, impoverishment, abuse and other issues that Jesus addressed when He walked this earth in a man’s body while fully God.

 But, that doesn’t mean it was easy because being a social and political activist of any type is not, especially when you create images and content that tell truth to power.
-Life is a lot easier, it seems, for those who stay quiet and don’t challenge oppressors intent on maintaining their power.
+Life is a lot easier, it seems, for those who stay quiet and don’t challenge oppressors intent on maintaining their control.
 Those people, nearly always white, want to maintain their status quo at any cost.

 That means even at the cost of the lives of those who do have the courage to contest that right to often unearned power and privilege.
 There were times when I questioned why certain things happened in my life and the world; why I could make the kind of art that was “acceptable” and that sold well.

-As I grew older, I recognized that everything is temporary; it’s ephemeral.
+As I grew older, I recognized that everything is temporary; it’s all ephemeral.
 God showed me I and everything around me is dust.
-We’re here today an gone like grass tomorrow so there is no time to lose fulfilling your purpose.
+We’re here today an gone like grass tomorrow, so there is no time to lose fulfilling your purpose.
 All I had to do is think about all those who seemed to be gone long before their time and those who were long gone before I came along in time.

 My Concept of Christ Evolved As I Did

-At that point I realized Jesus had to be black but wouldn’t be able to articulate that knowledge in images until I was in my late 20’s.
+At that point, I realized Jesus had to be black but wouldn’t be able to articulate that knowledge in images until I was in my late 20’s.
 Fortunately, by late twenties when I drew “Our black Christ,” the image to the left, I had studied archeology and world history in college.

 During my art studies, I began to see ancient images from the part of the world where Christ lived that were inconsistent with revisionist history and that recreated Christ of the white supremacist.
 These were not white people with straight blond hair and cornflower blue eyes like the white man’s version of Christ is presented as being.